 In 2002 the team won 20 games on end, having broken the record of the American League.
 This was reflected in books and movies.
 Oakland won the World Series 9 times and won the American League 15 times.

 Since 1993 the club has been using a modernized version of the previous logos.
-Oakland Athletics logo is a white circle with letters “A’s” in the middle.
+Oakland Athletics logo is a white circle with the letters “A’s” in the middle.
 The letters are circled with “OAKLAND ATHLETICS” in a wide field.
 The first part of the name is above, the second one – below, which visually balances the image.
 The elements have a golden outline.

 Meaning and History